Best for Dipoles and other balanced antennas with impedances close to 50 Ω.

 * suspended between the side eyebolts, or

-This unit is sealed and can be mounted in any orientation.
-Mounting options:
+* Sealed and can be mounted in any orientation

 * It can be mounted to a solid surface with screws, or